brodieaustin/the-rift/the-rift.markdown

 Lisa walked over and took the half nearly empty bottle of whiskey from the table and went into the kitchen.
 He sat there in the dim living room listening to the running water, plates cracking together from being dried and stacked.

-In what seemed like mere minutes, his sister reappeared in teh door and say, "I'm going to bed.
+In what seemed like mere minutes, his sister reappeared in the door and say, "I'm going to bed.
 I'm going to hope that Arthur comes home tonight."

 "Don't worry he will.
 He will..."